 CHECK IT TWICE

-Travel minis really do make a difference in terms of space.
+Travel minis really do make a difference in terms of space and are the ultimate travel packing guide hack.
 Their petite stature leaves more room for other things while ensuring your beauty routine remains undisrupted.
 While they can be on the pricier side to acquire specific minis, you can also purchase empty travel bottles.
 Just load them up with your shampoo, micellar water or cleanser and you’re good to go.
 I invested in the NARS Orgasm, Laguna duo and used these travel bottles for my last trip which saved me from carting unnecessary large bottles and compacts.
 Just don’t forget to place aerosols and liquids into a waterproof or zip lock bag for safe keeping.
 I never use to employ this before, but did so on my last trip to Portugal.
-And thankfully so since I was met with an unfortunate incident with my self tanner.
+And thankfully so, since I was met with an unfortunate incident with my self tanner.
 It pays to be safe than sorry.

 // Shop ideal travel minis options.